ClaudioGlez21/FindRoots/README.md

 FindRoots: A C++ command-line application that calculates the real roots of a quadratic polynomial ax^2 + bx + c.
 This project includes the source code, CMake configuration for building, and detailed instructions for usage and compilation.
 Ideal for understanding the implementation of the quadratic formula without external libraries.

 ## File Descriptions
-findroots.cpp: The main source file containing the implementation of the root-finding algorithm.
+findroots.cpp: The main source file containing the implementation of the root-finding algorithm.<br />
-CMakeLists.txt: The CMake configuration file for building the project.
+CMakeLists.txt: The CMake configuration file for building the project.<br />
 README.md: This file, which contains instructions and information about the project.

 ## Usage